 Have you ever had your preconceived ideas about a place challenged?
-An under 18 volunteer with GVI in South Africa shares how the ideas they arrived with were turned around as they got to know the community they worked with.
+An under-18 volunteer with GVI in South Africa shares how the ideas they arrived with were turned around as they got to know the community they worked with.

 Here are their thoughts:

-Every so often an individual would walk by, glance up, and smile at the project’s creation, with the benefits it would have for the community.
+Every so often an individual would pass, glance up, and smile at the progress we’d made.
+I liked to imagine they were thinking about the benefits it would have for the community.

 Doing this type of collaborative work may not have worked in the community I come from.
 Back home, our work may have been vandalised, questioned, and disrespected.
 But here, it brought immense joy.
 Nothing will compare to being given a thumbs up from a young boy strolling past on his way home from school, or a pair of women stopping to admire our handiwork and express their support.